Frosty Cox: Biography

-Cox was a member Newton High School's 1926 state championship basketball team.
-They were invited to a national interscholastic tournament, but were eliminated in the quarterfinals by the Dutch Clark-led Central High School team from Pueblo, Colorado.
+Cox was a member of Newton High School's 1926 state championship basketball team.
+They participated in a national interscholastic tournament and were eliminated in the quarterfinals by the Dutch Clark-led Central High School team from Pueblo, Colorado.

 Cox played football and basketball at the University of Kansas from 1928 to 1931.
 He was captain of the 1928–29 Kansas Jayhawks men's basketball team.
 He was named to the 1930 All-Big Six Conference football team and Knute Rockne's 1930 College Basketball All-American team.
 He graduated in 1931, but remained with the university as an assistant coach.

 In 1935, Cox became the head men's basketball coach at the University of Colorado Boulder.
 He also served as the head of intramural athletics and an assistant football coach.
 He was the position coach for Byron "Whizzer" White, during his All-American season in 1937.
-Cox led the Colorado Buffaloes men's basketball team a 147–89 record, fiveMountain States Conference championships, three NCAA Tournaments, and two National Invitation Tournament, including the 1942 NCAA Final Four and the 1940 NIT title.
+Cox led the Colorado Buffaloes men's basketball team a 147–89 record, five Mountain States Conference championships, three NCAA Tournaments, and two National Invitation Tournament, including the 1942 NCAA Final Four and the 1940 NIT title.
 The Buffaloes also received an invitation to the 1939 NCAA basketball tournament, but had to decline due to a flu outbreak.
 He resigned after the 1949–50 season to join his brother-in-law in the ranching business in Wakefield, Kansas.
 In 1954, he was elected president of the Lower Republican Valley Development Association.

 In 1955, Cox returned to coaching at the University of Montana (then known as Montana State University).
 He had an overall record of 80–85 at MSU.
 He was not retained after the 1961–62 season due to a disagreement with the university's decision to deemphasize athletics and recruiting.
 On May 22, 1962, he suffered a fatal heart attack while undergoing treatment in a Missoula, Montana hospital.